oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 <!-- -->

-*   DHCP Agent - The module responsible to configure dnsmask per network.
+*   DHCP Agent - The module responsible to configure dnsmasq per network.

 <!-- -->